Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

-The flux density accuracy, right column in Fig. \ref{Fig:compl_rel} (central panel for 217 GHz), provides additional information in the understanding of the better PoSeIDoN performance when dealing with spurious PS.
+The recovered flux density is compared with the input value in the right column of Fig. \ref{Fig:compl_rel} (central panel for 217 GHz), providing additional information in the understanding of the finer PoSeIDoN performance when dealing with spurious PSs.

-On the one hand, in the MHW2 case, most of the flux densities are correctly recovered within a 10\% relative error.
-For the $3\sigma$ case the relative flux density error distribution shows a strong tail toward positive error, i.e. there are many sources whose flux density is overestimated by factors $>50\%$.
-Usually, those cases correspond to spurious PS, caused by strong Galactic emission, that by chance are near the position of a very faint input PS that should not be detectable.
-As expected, this issue almost disappeared with the more conservative $4\sigma$ threshold.
+On the one hand, in the MHW2 case, most of the flux densities are correctly recovered within a 10\% relative error until $\sim200$ mJy.
+For the $3\sigma$ case (blue dots), at lower flux densities there are many sources whose recovered flux density is overestimated.
+Usually, these cases correspond to very faint input PSs that should not be detectable, which by chance are near the position of a positive CMB fluctuation or a region with strong Galactic emission \citep[it is the well-known `Eddington Bias';][]{EDD13}.
+Usually, these sources should be considered spurious, but in a real situation, without an input catalogue to be cross-matched, it is very difficult to identify them as they have flux densities always close to the detection limit for a wide range of input flux densities.
+As expected, this issue is less relevant with the more conservative $4\sigma$ threshold.

-On the other hand, PoSeIDoN behaviour on the recovery of the flux densities side is completely the opposite.
-The FCN recovers correctly the flux density of the most bright sources, but tends to under-estimate the flux density of fainter sources.
-A way to understand this specific behaviour is to consider that the final flux density recovered by PoSeIDoN is multiplied by a ‘confidence' factor: $S_{est}\propto p_{conf} S_0$.
-For bright input PS or those in low background fluctuations areas, $p_{conf}\sim 1$.
-On the contrary, for faint input PS or those near high background fluctuations areas, $p_{conf}< 1$.
+On the other hand, PoSeIDoN's behaviour on the recovery of the flux densities side is completely the opposite.
+The FCN recovers correctly the flux density of the brightest sources, but tends to underestimate the flux density of fainter sources.
+Our interpretation for this specific behaviour is that the final flux density recovered by PoSeIDoN reacts as multiplied by a confidence factor, $S_{est}\propto p_{conf} S_0$.
+For bright input PSs or those in low background fluctuations areas, $p_{conf}\sim 1$ is used; on the contrary, for faint input PSs or those near high background fluctuations areas, $p_{conf}< 1$ is used.